Docklands Light Railway: Infrastructure and ownership

+Operations

+Initially operated by London Regional Transport, the DLR was transferred to the LDDC in 1992.
+The LDDC appointed Brown and Root to run the system in 1993.
+In 1994, it was announced that the DLR would be privatised, with operations and maintenance operated under franchise by the private sector.

-From 1997, DLR has been operated under franchise by the private sector.
-The first franchise was awarded to Serco Docklands Limited for seven years; operations began in April 1997.
+In 1997, the first franchise was awarded to Serco Docklands Limited for seven years; operations began in April 1997.
 A management buyout backed by Serco management later sold its shares to Serco.
 A two-year extension was granted in 2002.
 In February 2005 TfL announced that Balfour Beatty/Keolis, First Carillion, RATP/Transdev and Serco had been shortlisted to operate the franchise, and in November 2005 TfL announced that Serco had retained the franchise for seven years from May 2006.

-The Lewisham, City Airport and Woolwich Arsenal extensions were designed, financed, built and maintained by private companies (concessionnaires): City Greenwich Lewisham (CGL) Rail, City Airport Rail Enterprises (CARE), and Woolwich Arsenal Rail Enterprises (WARE).
-In 2011, Transport Trading Limited (a subsidiary of TfL) bought out the companies responsible for the City Airport and Woolwich Arsenal extensions, leaving only the Lewisham extension under private ownership until 31 March 2021.

-In July 2012 TfL called for expressions of interest in bidding for the next DLR franchise, and in January 2013 Serco's contract was extended until September 2014.

-In April 2013 TfL announced that Go-Ahead/Colas Rail, Keolis/Amey, Serco and Stagecoach had been shortlisted to bid for the next franchise.
+In July 2012, TfL called for expressions of interest in bidding for the next DLR franchise, and in January 2013 Serco's contract was extended until September 2014.
+In April 2013, TfL announced that Go-Ahead/Colas Rail, Keolis/Amey, Serco and Stagecoach had been shortlisted to bid for the next franchise.
 However, on 30 August, just before the bid submission date of 9 September 2013, Go-Ahead/Colas Rail pulled out.
 The franchise was awarded to KeolisAmey Docklands Limited, with a handover date of 7 December 2014, expiring in April 2021 with an option for extension without going to tender.

+In August 2023, TfL went out for tender for the next DLR franchise, with KeolisAmey Docklands contract being extended to 2025 while bidding took place.
+In February 2024, TfL announced that KeolisAmey, ComfortDelGro and Connecting Docklands (a joint venture of AtkinsRéalis and Go-Ahead Group) had been shortlisted to bid for the next franchise.
+In October 2024, TfL announced that KeolisAmey retained the franchise, being awarded an eight-year contract to operate and maintain the DLR from 1 April 2025.